amihaiemil/docker-java-api/CONTRIBUTING.md

 3. No code changes without at least one type of test (unit test or integration test).

-4. No PRs will be accepted if they don't pass the CI build, influding the Checkstyle rules.
+4. PRs that don't pass the Travis build, including Checkstyle verification, won't be accepted.